MusicalNinjaDad/FizzBuzz/docs/testing.md

 # Testing

-If you have structured your code into three sections as suggested in [Structuring the codebase](structure.md) then testing will be simplest.
+If you have structured your code into three sections as suggested in [structuring the codebase](structure.md) then testing will be simplest.

 ## Core functionality in rust